 Helping prepare your pets for firework anxieties

-The 4th of July has traditionally been a time for parties, barbecues, and outdoor activities.
-This year may look a little different for some with smaller gatherings, celebrating at home, and taking some time for reflection.
+The 4th of July is a popular time for summertime parties, barbecues, and outdoor activities.
 There's one holiday staple that surely won't change this year: fireworks.

 Unfortunately for our furry companions, the 4th of July can be a very traumatic time.
 The ASPCA reported that nearly 1 in 5 pets that go missing are scared off by fireworks.
 That's why it's important to have a few things in mind to keep our little loved ones safe and sound.